PlayForm/Pipe/README.md

 await new Files().In(["./Input", "./Input2"]);
 ```

+#### Input-Output Mapping

-#### You can also provide a map of paths for different input output directories.
+Provide a map of paths for different input and output directories:

 **`Index.ts`**